 A huddle room is no place for a traditional conference table and chairs.
 Instead, choose casual, comfortable seating like arm chairs, ottomans, and loveseats.
 A small, low table should also be included to hold a few devices and provide extra space for writing, if needed.

 Once your huddle space is defined, think about the technological tools that will assist with your teams’ collaboration.
-Add video monitors that are large enough to display detailed information, a video conferencing solution to bring together employees both inside and outside the company, and other essential huddle room technology to effectively share ideas.
-The latest advances in wireless collaboration technology make creating connected, shareable experiences possible in any meeting or workspace environment especially huddle spaces.
+Add video monitors that are large enough to display detailed information and a video conferencing and collaboration solution to bring together employees both inside and outside the company to effectively share ideas.
+The latest advances in wireless collaboration technology make creating connected, shareable experiences possible in any meeting or workspace environment, especially huddle spaces.

-If open floor plans result in team members closing themselves off to collaboration, huddle spaces offer a cost-effective, versatile, and simple solution to re-engage your employees.
-If you are looking for some inspiration on how to design huddle rooms at your organization, check out these different styles and ideas.
-The exact layout of your huddle space may vary from room to room and change over time.
+If open floor plans result in team members closing themselves off to collaboration, huddle spaces and huddle rooms offer a cost-effective, versatile, and simple solution to re-engage your employees and optimize your space.
+For more inspiration on how to design huddle rooms and effective meeting spaces at your organization, see our resource section below.
+The exact layout of your huddle spaces may vary from room to room and change over time.
 Always be open to redefining the space to suit the needs of your team members and your organization.
+Flexible meeting space technology makes it possible to easily scale, reconfigure, and optimize these spaces as workplace needs change and evolve.
+See more solutions below.